gottacatchenall/ms_ptl/README.md

 - Proportion of species with trait values
 - Predictive efficacy vs. distance to MRCA w/ data
-- Is there a set of traits for all species to infer evolutionary dynamics?
+- Is there a set of "global" traits for all species that can be used to infer evolutionary dynamics?
     - How correlated are evolution between traits for all species vs. traits we want to impute